My Bloody Valentine poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 23% of the runtime.
 This indicates the protagonist's commitment to Tom decides to stay in Harmony despite the painful memories and hostility.
 The killings begin again, forcing Tom into the investigation and confrontation with his past guilt., moving from reaction to action.

 The Collapse moment at 74 minutes (74% through) represents the emotional nadir.
 Here, Sarah is kidnapped by the killer and taken into the mines.
 Tom's worst fear realized: his past actions now directly threaten the woman he loves.
-The "whiff of death" as Sarah faces imminent murder., reveals the protagonist at their lowest point.
+The "whiff of death" as Sarah faces imminent murder., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 79% of the runtime.
 Tom fully commits to confronting the killer in the mines, synthesizing his knowledge of the mine layout with newfound courage.
 The revelation: Axel is the killer, driven mad by jealousy and the original trauma., demonstrating the transformation achieved throughout the journey.